 Kim Johnson - Kim Johnson is a full-time Casework Supervisor in Henderson County, where she married and raised her family.
 Kim has been with CASA for 22 years, alternating between volunteer status and staff.
 Her committment to supporting our stellar volunteers, and fierce advocacy for abused and neglected children runs deep.
 Kim lives with her husband of 35 years, Steve, plus one dog, one cat, and three horses.
 They have two children and four grandchildren.
 Contact Kim at firstname.lastname@example.org.

-Angela Hinojosa joined CASA in November of 2017.
-She moved to Athens, Texas in 2011 with her husband Hector and hasn’t missed city life since!
-She is passionate about animal rights and has acted as an animal foster and caretaker for local rescues since her move to Athens.
-Angela and her husband have 2 dogs and 4 cats, all of whom were adopted from shelters (or found under Angela’s parents’ porch).
-Angela’s enthusiasm for activism is what drew her to CASA, where she is excited to help raise awareness and coordinate events on behalf of CASA of Trinity Valley.
-She can be contacted at firstname.lastname@example.org.
+Angela Hinojosa joined CASA in November of 2017 as the Office Manager and Event Coordinator.
+She graduated from the University of Texas at Austin with a Bachelor's Degree in English Literature in 1998.
+Angela is passionate about animal rights and has acted as an animal foster and caretaker for local rescues since her move to Athens in 2011.
+Angela and her husband have 2 dogs and 4 cats and have converted part of their home into an arcade.
+Angela’s enthusiasm for activism is what drew her to CASA, where she is excited to begin making a difference in the lives of the children served by CASA.
+She can be contacted at email@example.com.

 Ellen Torres is a Full-Time Resource Development Officer working primarily in Anderson and Cherokee counties.
 She has multiple degrees in education, human services counseling and educational administration and became a CASA advocate in 2014.
 In addition to working in resource development, Ellen will also be training new advocates for CASA of Trinity Valley.
 She can be reached at firstname.lastname@example.org.